Life As a Community and Social Service Specialist

-Occupation Description All community and social service specialists not listed separately.
+Job Description & Duties All community and social service specialists not listed separately.

 - Political Worker

-In the United States, there were 100,300 jobs for Community and Social Service Specialist in 2016.
+There were about 100,300 jobs for Community and Social Service Specialist in 2016 (in the United States).
 New jobs are being produced at a rate of 13.2% which is above the national average.
 The Bureau of Labor Statistics predicts 13,200 new jobs for Community and Social Service Specialist by 2026.
-The BLS estimates 14,100 yearly job openings in this field.
+There will be an estimated 14,100 positions for Community & Social Service Specialist per year.

 The states with the most job growth for Community & Social Service Specialist are Arizona, Colorado, and North Dakota.
 Watch out if you plan on working in Maine, New Jersey, or Pennsylvania.
 These states have the worst job growth for this type of profession.

 How Much Does a Community & Social Service Specialist Make?

 The typical yearly salary for Community and Social Service Specialists is somewhere between $25,780 and $72,210.